agrant16/C346-Game/README.md

 # C346-Game
-Group Project for Introduction to Software Engineering
+Group Project for Introduction to Software Engineering at Indiana University Southeast

 ### Team Members